Lucky is the parent who enjoys the process.

 "Finally, a real person," said my older son, who gamely tagged along on the trip to wrangle our dog.

-Notre Dame still has sex-segregated dorms, which isn't quite the blue sidewalks for boys and pink for girls at Bob Jones University, but seems a charming anachronism, though Sam pointed out that visiting hours are from 9 a.m. to midnight, which struck me as plenty of time for resourceful undergrads.
+Notre Dame still has sex-segregated dorms, which isn't quite the blue sidewalks for boys and pink for girls at Bob Jones University, but seems a charming anachronism, though Sam pointed out that visiting hours are from 9 a.m. to midnight, which struck me as time aplenty for resourceful undergrads.

 The school also holds 140 masses a week, every dorm has one, though students are not compelled to go, a policy that they are perhaps more proud of than they should be in 2014.
 "I have many friends who are not Catholic," Sam revealed, trusting us to not judge him too harshly.